..

 As such, you will need to look for alternative places to bathe, protect children and pets during the whole project, and many other complex challenges along the way.
 So, if you feel that you can't handle such stress, it is always best to consider moving out during the renovation period.

-Can be Cheaper
+Can be cheaper

 Moving out during renovations is actually cheaper.
 Surprisingly, many people decide to stay back just to save money for rent without considering many other crucial factors.
 First, it will take longer to get your renovation done because the tradesmen have to consider when it will be less intrusive for them to work.